reinhart1010/nix/docs/en/linux/distrobox-host-exec.md

 ---
 # distrobox-host-exec

-Execute a command on the host from inside a distrobox container.
+Execute a command on the host from inside a Distrobox container.
-Subcommand of `distrobox`.
 See also: `tldr distrobox`.
 More information: <https://distrobox.it/usage/distrobox-host-exec>.

-- Execute command on the host system from inside the distrobox container:
+- Execute command on the host system from inside the Distrobox container:

 `distrobox-host-exec "`<span class="tldr-var badge badge-pill bg-dark-lm bg-white-dm text-white-lm text-dark-dm font-weight-bold">command</span>`"`